7 steps to better Contract Management

 Step 2: Analysing Requirements

-Once we have all the information, we need to analyse it.
-Look at the requirements by analysing the both internal and external organisational factors.
-Check if the requirements can be fulfilled in-house, or if it has to be contracted to an external vendor.
+Once you have all the information, you need to analyse it, including reviewing both internal and external organisational factors.
+Check if the requirements can be fulfilled in-house, or if they have to be contracted to an external vendor.

 Sometimes the difference in cost on paper might not be much.
 It is the unaccounted time and paperwork that actually costs more.